trufflesuite/trufflesuite.com/src/blog/homage-to-truffle-local-ethereum-simulator-ganache/index.md

 Truffle, which includes Ganache, has since grown to become one of the dominant tools in the blockchain ecosystem, amassing over 10 million downloads combined.

 As the multi-chain world had just started to take shape, the Truffle team, again acting as pioneers, began experimenting with simulating other chains, including Tezos, Corda, and Filecoin.
 This is a testament to the vision of the team, who, at the time, could see that we were headed towards a multi-chain future.

 Tezos, Corda, and Filecoin represent Truffle’s early experiments to see whether or not Ganache could become a generic framework for blockchain simulators.

+!!! important

+    The Corda flavor is deprecated and has been removed from Ganache UI in v2.7.0.
+See the [release notes](https://github.com/trufflesuite/ganache-ui/releases/tag/v2.7.0) for details.

 ### What does the future hold for Truffle and its local blockchain simulator?